 Sharpe's Havoc: Portugal 1809

-historical fiction, military fiction that was published by HarperCollins on 2003 and has 370 pages.
+historical fiction, military fiction in Paperback edition that was published by HarperCollins on 2003 and has 370 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Sharpe's Fortress: India 1803, Sharpe's Trafalgar: Richard Sharpe & the Battle of Trafalgar, October 21, 1805, arpe's Prey: Denmark, 1807, Sharpe's Rifles, Sharpe’s Eagle, Sharpe’s Escape: Richard Sharpe and the Bussaco Campaign, Sharpe's Gold: Richard Sharpe and the Destruction of Almeida, Sharpe's Battle: Richard Sharpe and the Battle of Fuentes de Oñoro, Sharpe's Company, Sharpe's Sword, Sharpe's Fury: Richard Sharpe and the Battle of Barrosa, Sharpe's Enemy: The Defense of Portugal, Christmas 1812, Sharpe's Honor, Sharpe's Regiment

 Seventh in the Richard Sharpe military fiction series revolving around a lieutenant promoted up from the ranks.
 The action encompasses a retreat from Soult out of Oporto just before Wellesly arrives.

 It’s an interesting contrast between the “superior” upperclass blue blood values and those of scum from the gutter.
 Cornwell is a bit heavy-handed in it, but he certainly gets the point across beautifully.
 I can’t read his Sharpe series without wanting to find my own pistol!